 The Easthampton Community Center, Inc. provides services and assistance to residents of the greater Easthampton area through its Food Pantry, Community Care Kitchen, and Clothing Closet.

 As part of St. Philip’s longstanding concern for food insecurity and helping children in need, we provide dependable support to the Center’s mission through weekly donations of food and diapers.
 During summers and school holidays, when children are not getting meals at school, we provide additional food as requested by the Center.
-Every Christmas, St. Philip’s sets up a “Giving Tree” in its vestibule adorned with paper ornaments made by our Sunday School children, which give the gender and size of a child needing a Christmas present.
-For Christmas 2018, St. Philip’s gave 60 pairs of pajamas and socks.
-The year before, we gave warm hats, mittens, scarves and socks.
+Every Christmas, St. Philip’s sets up a “Giving Tree” in its vestibule adorned with paper ornaments, which give the gender and size of a child needing a Christmas present.
+In the past 5 yrs we have donated over 340 pair of children's pajamas and over 800 pairs of socks, along with warm hats, mittens and scarves.
 After our twice yearly women’s clothing consignment sale, we give unsold items to the Center.

 Our gifts to the Center embody our commitment to follow in Jesus’ footsteps when he said “Truly I tell you, just as you did it to one of the least of these who are members of my family, you did it to me.”
 Matthew 25:40.

 Hospitality is a vital aspect of Christian ministry.
 In Matthew 25:34-36, Jesus describes the hospitable behavior of those who will inherit the Kingdom: “For I was hungry and you gave me food, I was thirsty and you gave me drink, I was a stranger and you welcomed me . . . .”
 Among many other things, St. Philip’s hospitality ministers serve as ushers, greeters, card writers, and organize the varied church events where we share food and fellowship, including a coffee hour after some Sunday services.

 Paul Rattelle Benevolent Fund